Composite Toe vs Steel Toe [Which Safety Toe is Best?]

 Caterpillar Men’s Second Shift Steel Toe Work Boot

 Caterpillar boots are well known for their extremely durable design.
-High-grade leather along with Goodyear welt construction form a solid base for these work boots.
+High-grade leather along with Goodyear welt construction form a solid base for these steel toe boots.
 The soles are slip & abrasion resistant, as well as electric hazard safe.

-Climasphere technology lines the inside of these boots for moisture wicking and exceptional temperature control so you don’t get too cold or warm.
+Climasphere technology lines the inside of these steel toe boots for moisture wicking and exceptional temperature control so you don’t get too cold or warm.
 The removable contour insole also has Climasphere technology.

 Lastly, the steel cap in these boots pass class 75 certifications so you can be sure that your toes are under some of the best protection.
-Caterpillar built these boots to last and stand up to the worst you have to throw at them.
+Caterpillar built steel toe boots to last and stand up to the worst you have to throw at them.

 - Extremely durable